Soil Health Toolkit - FIC

 Soil Health Toolkit

-Designed for farmland protection entities—land trusts and public farmland protection programs—this toolkit introduces soil health practices and offers tips on talking to producers and agricultural landowners about the benefits of implementation.
-Entities are uniquely positioned to do this work and encouraging on-farm conservation, including soil health practices, can help them achieve additional environmental outcomes.
-Soil health programming also offers a way to engage additional agricultural landowners in the community.
+Designed for farmland protection entities—land trusts and public farmland protection programs—this toolkit introduces soil health practices and offers tips on talking to producers and agricultural landowners about the benefits of soil health practice implementation.
+Entities are uniquely positioned to do this work and encouraging on-farm conservation, including soil health practices, can help producers achieve additional environmental outcomes.
+Soil health programming also offers a way to engage more agricultural landowners in the community.
 To undertake this work, entities can tap into existing federal and state conservation programs.

 Basics